 The commercial real estate industry is facing several challenges in the coming years.
 One of the biggest is the rise of the sharing economy.
-This greatly impacts the hospitality sector, with businesses such as Airbnb offering alternatives to traditional hotel stays.
+This greatly impacts the hospitality sector, with businesses like Airbnb offering alternatives to traditional hotel stays.
 This will likely lead to more people working from home in the future, which could reduce the demand for office space.

 Another issue that the industry is grappling with is the changing workforce.
 The rise of the gig economy and the growth of the millennial generation is leading to a more flexible workforce.
 This is having an impact on office demand and the way that businesses are using their office space, with many companies now opting for coworking spaces and serviced offices.